What's the problem?

 \(= (\frac{n}{2}) \)

-So, now we know that it spans n/2 in the y direction when added (unscaled) for n points.
-(That is... for 2 points its 2/2.. and 3 points it is 3/2 as we saw earlier)
+So the unscaled curve spans n/2 in the y direction for n points.
+For 2 points, that is 2/2; for 3 points, it is 3/2, as we saw earlier.

-HB has length a units then, CB has length 2a units.
+if HB has length a, then CB has length 2a.

 Remember?